-For Group 1 decommissioning, NRC will perform the following:
+For Group 1 decommissioning, NRC staff:

-- Determine that the facility meets the Group 1 criteria. - Initiate initial processing of the decommissioning action using the Appendix C checklist. - After verifying the disposition of the licensed material, review the information submitted by the licensee to demonstrate that its facility is suitable for unrestricted use. - Review leak test results, verify that the type and number of sources on the license and NRC Form 314 are in agreement and the most recent leak test results are current and indicate that the sources did not leak. - Review licensee's survey, paying particular attention to anomalies such as the use of inappropriate radiation survey and analytical instrumentation, incomplete evaluation of radioactive material use/storage areas, and spurious survey results.
+- Should determine that the facility meets the Group 1 criteria. - Should initiate initial processing of the decommissioning action using the Appendix C checklist. - Should review, after verifying the disposition of the licensed material, the information submitted by the licensee to demonstrate that its facility is suitable for unrestricted use. - Should review leak test results, verify that the type and number of sources on the license and NRC Form 314 are in agreement and the most recent leak test results are current and indicate that the sources did not leak.

-- If the licensee's FSS does not appear valid or if the leak test results are inconclusive with respect to the condition of the sealed sources, contact the licensee. - An environmental assessment for termination of the license is not required, since this action is categorically excluded under 10 CFR 51.22(c)20. - Notify the licensee by license amendment after NRC has verified the suitability of its facility for unrestricted use.
-This amendment shall be placed in the license docket file, and the license shall be terminated.
-The completed license amendment and transmittal letter shall be included in the official docket file for the license, and a copy shall be placed into NRC's Agencywide Documents Access and Management System (ADAMS). - Retire the records in accordance with current records management guidance (e.g., RMG 92-01 and 93-03, or see Volume 3).
-Retired records shall be included in the official docket file for the license, and a copy shall be placed into ADAMS.
+- Should review licensee's survey, paying particular attention to anomalies such as the use of inappropriate radiation survey and analytical instrumentation, incomplete evaluation of radioactive material use/storage areas, and spurious survey results. - Should contact the licensee if the licensee's FSS does not appear valid or if the leak test results are inconclusive with respect to the condition of the sealed sources. - Does not need to prepare an environmental assessment for termination of the license, since this action is categorically excluded under 10 CFR 51.22(c)20. - Will notify the licensee by license amendment after NRC has verified the suitability of its facility for unrestricted use.
+This amendment will be placed in the license docket file, and the license will be terminated.
+The completed license amendment and transmittal letter will be included in the official docket file for the license, and a copy shall be placed into NRC's Agencywide Documents Access and Management System (ADAMS). - Will retire the records in accordance with current records management guidance (e.g., RMG 92-01 and 93-03, or see Volume 3).
+Retired records will be included in the official docket file for the license, and a copy shall be placed into ADAMS.